Tiangong space station: Purpose and mission

 According to CMSA, which operates the space station, the purpose and mission of Tiangong is to develop and gain experience in spacecraft rendezvous technology, permanent human operations in orbit, long-term autonomous spaceflight of the space station, regenerative life support technology and autonomous cargo and fuel supply technology.
 It will also serve the platform for the next-generation orbit transportation vehicles, scientific and practical applications at large-scale in orbit, and technology for future deep space exploration.

 CMSA also encourages commercial activities led by the private sector and hopes their involvement could bring cost-effective aerospace innovations.
 Space tourism aboard the station is also being considered.

+China launched Tiangong-1 in 2011, gaining rendezvous and docking experience.
+In 2016, Tiangong-2 developed longer-term life support systems, and autonomous docking and refuelling via Tianzhou.